-A City Council that is democratically elected and that, according to the Charter of Ville de Montreal, has final authority and final decision over the the organisation of the City of Montreal
+A City Council democratically elected and that, according to the Charter of Ville de Montreal, has final authority and final decision over the the organisation of the City of Montreal

-The Charter of Ville de Montréal defines the commitments of the City Council Councillors and determines the jurisdiction of the Mayor and of each of the 65 elected officials of the City Council.
+The Charter defines the commitments of the councillors of the City Council.
+It also determines the jurisdiction of the mayor and of each of the 65 elected officials of the City Council.

 Montreal Island Kit is further interested in describing the Montreal Executive Committee composed of the mayor of the City of Montreal and of 11 elected members of the City Council nominated by the mayor.

-The Executive Committee reports directly to the City Council and has jurisdiction over the local services offered within the City limits and over the Agglomeration services offered to the entire population of the Island of Montreal.
+The executive committee reports directly to the City Council and has jurisdiction over the local services offered within the City limits.
+An executive committee that also has jurisdiction over the agglomeration services offered to the entire population of the Island of Montreal.